-We're updating Chapter 10: Evaluation and Management Services.
-The policy below supersedes the "Teleconsultations and other telehealth services" payment policy.
-This policy will be added to the complete chapter in July 2022.
+We're updating Chapter 7: Chiropractic Services.
+The policy below is in addition to the payment policy and will be added to the complete chapter in July 2022.
+This isn't intended to replace chapter 7.
 Any existing MARFS payment policy requirements, such as prior authorization, apply to this update.